Hoxtygen/home360-server/README.md

 SPRING_DOCKER_PORT=8080
 ```

-* Create a `application-dev.yml` file and add to the resources' directory.
+* Create  `application-dev.yml` and `application-docker.yml` files and add to the resources' directory.
 Check the `application-sample-dev.yml` for
   content to fill it up with.

 There are 2 ways to run the app
-1. Using the docker compose file
+1. Using the docker compose file.
+-  By default, active profile is `docker`
-- `docker-compose up --build`
+- `docker-compose -f docker-compose.dev.yml up --build`
-- This will start the app on port `8000`
+- This will build and start the app on port `8080`

 2. Running a local version of the Spring boot app
 - Build the project : `mvn clean install`